Postdoctoral Psychology Residency

 Newberg, OR 97132-9529

-Recruitment for Hazelden Mental Health Center postdoctoral residency is competitive.
-In the evaluation of postdoctoral applicants, emphasis is placed on the concordance of the applicant's training, interests and experiences with the primary training, research, teaching and clinical opportunities offered through our facility.
-Evaluations also emphasize the individual's previous clinical training, course work, professional attributes, interpersonal and writing skills, and supporting letters of recommendations.
+Recruitment for Hazelden Mental Health Centers postdoctoral residency is competitive.
+In the evaluation of postdoctoral applicants, emphasis is placed on the concordance of the applicant's training, interests and experiences with the primary training, research, teaching and clinical opportunities offered through our facilities.
+Evaluations emphasize the individual's previous clinical training, course work, professional attributes, interpersonal and writing skills, and supporting letters of recommendations.
 One letter of recommendation is required from the director of training at the applicant's doctoral program indicating that the individual is ready to begin the postdoctoral training.
-The usual starting time for the postdoctoral residency is negotiable between July and September.
 A subgroup of applicants will be invited for interview.
+The residency is usually one year, generally beginning between July 1 and September 30; however, exceptions may apply.
+Please inquire about the start date at your specific site(s) of interest.

-- Three letters of recommendation from supervisors familiar with the applicant clinical work, and research.
+- Three letters of recommendation from supervisors familiar with your clinical work and research.

-- Doctoral degree copy (or verification of eligibility and readiness from your doctoral Training Director that you are on track to complete your doctorate before Sepember 1).
+- A copy of your doctoral degree (or verification of eligibility and readiness from your doctoral Director of Training that you are on track to complete your doctorate prior to the start date).

-- Letter of interest outlining your postdoctoral fellowship and career goals
+- Letter of interest outlining your postdoctoral residency and career goals.

-- Certificate of internship copy (or verification of eligibility and readiness from internship training director that you are on track to complete your internship before September 1).
+- A copy of your certificate of internship (or verification of eligibility and readiness from internship Training Director that you are on track to complete your internship prior to the start date).

-Note: If you are a current intern at a Hazelden facility, a letter of interest updating your training progress is sufficient.
+Note: If you are a current intern at a Hazelden Betty Ford Foundation facility, a letter of interest and current curriculum vitae updating your training progress is sufficient.